IIIF/api/source/api/auth/0.9/index.md

 ## 2. Authentication Services

 Authentication services follow the pattern described in the IIIF [Linking to External Services][ext-services] note, and are referenced in one or more `service` blocks from the descriptions of the resources that are protected.
 There is a primary login service profile for authenticating users, and it has related services nested within its description.
-The related services include a mandatory access token service, and optional client identity and logout services.
+The related services include a mandatory access token service, and an optional logout service.

 ### 2.1.
 Access Cookie Service

 The client uses this service to obtain a cookie that will be used when interacting with content such as images, and with the access token service.
 There are several different interaction patterns in which the client will use this service, based on the user interface that must be rendered for the user, indicated by a profile URI.
 The client obtains the link to the access cookie service from a service block in a description of the protected resource.

 The purpose of the access cookie service is to set a cookie during the user's interaction with the content server, so that when the client then makes image requests to the content server, the requests will succeed.
 The client has no knowledge of what happens at the login service, and it cannot see any cookies set for the content domain during the user's interaction with the login service.
 The browser may be redirected one or more times but this is invisible to the client application.
 The final response in the opened tab _SHOULD_ contain JavaScript that will attempt to close the tab, in order to trigger the next step in the workflow.
 For more information about the process, see [Step 3][user-auths] in the workflow.

-If the client identity service, described below, is present in the description, then the client _MUST_ include the authorization code in the URL as a query parameter named `code` when making its request to the service.

 #### 2.1.1.
 Service Description